-Mitigation Measure AQ-1: The project's construction contractor shall comply with the following Bay Area Air Quality Management District best management practices for reducing construction emissions of fugitive dust (PM10 and PM{2.5}):
+Mitigation Measure AQ-1: The project's construction contractor shall comply with the following best management practices for reducing construction emissions of fugitive dust (PM10 and PM2.5) as required by the Bay Area Air Quality Management District Revised California Environmental Quality Act Air Quality Guidelines:

 - Water all active construction areas at least twice daily, or as often as needed to control dust emissions.
 Watering should be sufficient to prevent airborne dust from leaving the site.
 Increased watering frequency may be necessary whenever wind speeds exceed 15 miles per hour.
-Reclaimed water should be used whenever possible. - Pave, apply water twice daily or as often as necessary to control dust, or apply (non-toxic) soil stabilizers on all unpaved access roads, parking areas, and staging areas at construction sites. - Cover all trucks hauling soil, sand, and other loose materials or require all trucks to maintain at least 2 feet of freeboard (i.e., the minimum required space between the top of the load and the top of the trailer).
+Reclaimed water should be used whenever possible. - Pave, apply water twice daily or as often as necessary to control dust, or apply (non-toxic) soil stabilizers on all unpaved access roads, parking areas, and staging areas at construction sites. - Cover all trucks hauling soil, sand, and other loose materials. - Sweep daily (with water sweepers using reclaimed water if possible) or as often as needed all paved access roads, parking areas and staging areas at the construction site to control dust.

-- Sweep daily (with water sweepers using reclaimed water if possible) or as often as needed all paved access roads, parking areas and staging areas at the construction site to control dust. - Sweep public streets daily (with water sweepers using reclaimed water if possible) in the vicinity of the project site, or as often as needed, to keep streets free of visible soil material. - Hydroseed or apply non-toxic soil stabilizers to inactive construction areas. - Enclose, cover, water twice daily, or apply non-toxic soil binders to exposed stockpiles (dirt/sand). - Limit vehicle traffic speeds on unpaved roads to 15 miles per hour. - Replant vegetation in disturbed areas as quickly as possible. - Install sandbags or other erosion control measures to prevent silt runoff from public roadways.
+- Sweep public streets daily (with water sweepers using reclaimed water if possible) in the vicinity of the project site, or as often as needed, to keep streets free of visible soil material. - Hydroseed or apply non-toxic soil stabilizers to inactive construction areas. - Enclose, cover, water twice daily, or apply non-toxic soil binders to exposed stockpiles (dirt/sand). - Limit vehicle traffic speeds on unpaved roads to 15 miles per hour. - Replant vegetation in disturbed areas as quickly as possible and water appropriately until vegetation is established. - Install sandbags or other erosion control measures to prevent silt runoff from public roadways. - All exposed surfaces shall be watered at a frequency adequate to maintain minimum soil moisture of 12 percent.
+Moisture content can be verified by lab samples or moisture probe.

-Mitigation Measure AQ-2: Prior to issuance of any grading, demolition and/or building permits, the construction contractor(s) shall demonstrate the following, during construction, on all plans:
+Mitigation Measure AQ-2: During construction, the construction contractor(s) shall:

-- The use of construction equipment fitted with Level 3 Diesel Particulate Filters for all equipment of 50 horsepower or more. - Maintain a list of all operating equipment in use on the project site for verification by the City of Cupertino Building Division official or his/her designee.
-The construction equipment list shall state the makes, models, and number of construction equipment on-site. - Ensure that all equipment shall be properly serviced and maintained in accordance with manufacturer recommendations. - Ensure that all construction plans submitted to the City of Cupertino Planning Department and/or Building Division clearly show the requirement for Level 3 Diesel Particulate Filters emissions standards for construction equipment over 50 horsepower. - Communicate with all sub-contractors in contracts and construction documents that all nonessential idling of construction equipment is restricted to 5 minutes or less in compliance with California Air Resources Board Rule 2449 and is responsible for ensuring that this requirement is met.
+- Use construction equipment that have engines that meet either the United States Environmental Protection Agency (USEPA) or California Air Resources Board (CARB) Tier 4 Interim emissions standards for off-road diesel-powered construction equipment with more than 50 horsepower, unless it can be demonstrated to the City of Cupertino Building Division that such equipment is not available.
+Any emissions control device used by the contractor shall achieve emissions reductions that are no less than what could be achieved by Tier 4 Interim emissions standards for a similarly sized engine, as defined by the CARB's regulations. - Prior to issuance of any construction permit, ensure that all construction plans submitted to the City of Cupertino Planning Department and/or Building Division clearly show the requirement for Tier 4 Interim emissions standards for construction equipment more than 50 horsepower. - Maintain a list of all operating equipment in use on the project site for verification by the City of Cupertino Building Division official or their designee.
+The construction equipment list shall state the makes, models, and number of construction equipment on site. - Ensure that all equipment shall be properly serviced and maintained in accordance with the manufacturer's recommendations. - Communicate with all sub-contractors in contracts and construction documents that all nonessential idling of construction equipment is restricted to 5 minutes or less in compliance with CARB Rule 2449 and is responsible for ensuring that this requirement is met.